BinaryMuse/fluxxor/site/contents/getting-started/quick-start.md

 Quick-Start Guide / Basic Todos Example
 =======================================

-Once you have Fluxbox and React [installed](/getting-started/installation.html), it's time to build an app!
+Once you have Fluxxor and React [installed](/getting-started/installation.html), it's time to build an app!
 Since this guide is designed to cover the basics quickly, we'll start with a *very* basic todo app—namely, this one right here:

 <div id="app"></div>